davidwuest/wgslirp/README.md

 1. **WireGuard Interface**: Handles encrypted tunnel traffic using the WireGuard protocol
 2. **Socket Interface**: Manages TCP/UDP bridges for network traffic translation
-3. **Simple Slirp Bridges**: Direct inline delivery between slirp bridges and the processor.
-No FlowManager or egress limiter — simpler, predictable pipeline by default.
+3. **Slirp Bridges**: Direct inline delivery between slirp bridges and the processor (No FlowManager or egress limiter — simpler, predictable pipeline).
 4. **Metrics Reporter**: Collects and reports performance metrics

 The system uses a packet processing pipeline to efficiently route traffic between WireGuard tunnels and the host network.